JislordCodes/Qucikbook-Web-Connect/README.md

 For Journal Entries: "Accounts" in your Chart of Accounts named "Checking" and "Office Expenses".

 If these do not exist, the InvoiceAddRq or JournalEntryAddRq will fail.
 You can edit the data arrays at the top of qbwc_service.py to match the items and accounts you do have in your file.

+I have intentionally included a failing job (Invoice "INV-FAIL-TEST") so you can see the retry logic and error logging in action.

 Step-by-Step Guide